hiandersson/dream-rl-agents/Documentation/REINFORCE.md

 #### Environement

-CartPole is an OpenAI gym environment, defined as:
+Acrobot is an OpenAI gym environment, defined as:

-"A pole is attached by an un-actuated joint to a cart, which moves along a frictionless track.
-The system is controlled by applying a force of +1 or -1 to the cart.
-The pendulum starts upright, and the goal is to prevent it from falling over.
-A reward of +1 is provided for every timestep that the pole remains upright.
-The episode ends when the pole is more than 15 degrees from vertical, or the cart moves more than 2.4 units from the center."

-The environment is "solved" as:

-"CartPole-v1 defines "solving" as getting average reward of 475.0 over 100 consecutive trials."
+"The acrobot system includes two joints and two links, where the joint between the two links is actuated.
+Initially, the links are hanging downwards, and the goal is to swing the end of the lower link up to a given height."

+"Acrobot-v1 is an unsolved environment, which means it does not have a specified reward threshold at which it's considered solved."

 #### A random agent